botanicus/data.blog/posts/2019-06-17-hello-world/hello-world.md

 _The first blog post.
 Short one, more of a note on my relationship to writing._

 I always found writing deeply satisfying.
-My first job was technical writing and I went on doing so on and off throughout my carreer.
+My first job was technical writing and I went on doing so on and off throughout my career.

 Still, ever since I switched to English as my main language, my writing never felt to me as refined as I would've hoped.